chanchantang/StrokeWatch/README.md

 # Stroke Susceptibility Prediction Using Five Machine Learning Models - StrokeWatch

-The StrokeWatch app employs various machine learning models, including random forest, logistic regression, naive bayes, decision tree and voting classifier to analyze individual health data and provide personalized risk assessments for stroke occurrence based on factors like age, medical history, and lifestyle.
+The StrokeWatch app employs a logistic regression machine learning model to analyze individual health data and provide personalized risk assessments for stroke occurrence based on factors like age, medical history, and lifestyle.
+This model was chosen as the best-suited for StrokeWatch after a comparison of the accuracy and statistics of five different machine learning models: logistic regression, random forest, naive bayes, decision tree and voting classifier.

 ## Important Links